josros/boby/README.md

 # Executive Summary

+This executive summary describes how you install and use boby within your eclipse installation using a prebuilt update site.
+In case you want to contribute, clone the repository and import existing maven projects in your Eclipse DSL istallation.
+To solve build errors, execute MWE2 workflow based on the file `GenerateBoby.mwe2` within the project `de.jro.tools.boby`.
+Note that .project, .classpath and .gitkeep files need to remain in the projects.

 ### Prerequisites

 1. Install Eclipse
 2. Install java > 1.5.

 ### Boby Installation

 1. In Eclipse go to: `Help -> Install New Software...`
 2. On the "Available Software" Dialog click "Add..."